 Anything you would like to add?

-Safety is of course always an issue when travelling with kids or toddlers.
+Safety is always an issue when travelling with kids or toddlers.
 Iceland is safe and clean.
 Tap water, local foods and environment present no health hazard and you can take in the beautiful landscape without worrying too much about the little ones.
 However, respect the Icelandic nature and its mood swings.
-This means no hikes in bad weather, no driving outside the roads and keep in mind that ocean and river currents can be strong and treacherous – and whatever you do, do not walk on or along glaciers without guides and the right equipment.
-Lastly, Icelandic roads tend to be narrow and windy and for those of you not used to gravel roads keep in mind that soft moves is they key here.
+This means no hikes in bad weather, no driving outside the roads and keep in mind that ocean and river currents can be strong and treacherous.
+Whatever you do, do not walk on or along glaciers without guides and the right equipment.
+Icelandic roads tend to be narrow and windy and for those of you not used to gravel roads keep in mind that soft moves is they key here.

 More kid friendly things in Iceland include: